-As marketers and bloggers we try to keep up on all of the marketing articles floating out there for consumption.
+As marketers and bloggers, we try to keep up on all of the marketing articles floating out there for consumption.
 For a while it was really good, it was the golden age of marketing materials.
-But in our opinion, that time has past.
-And lately we just feel like the same crap is being circulated around the circles we follow.
-There is a hundred “10 Things You Need To Know About X” articles out there for every one with honestly curated content with real world experience examples.
-Trust us, were guilty of it some times too (see Top 5 Small Business Marketing Tools) but we want to take a little time to step back, breathe deep, and think about the things we really want to read from here on out.
+But in our opinion, that time has passed.
+And lately, we just feel like the same crap is being circulated around the circles we follow.
+There are a hundred “10 Things You Need To Know About X” articles out there for everyone with honestly curated content with real-world experience examples.
+Trust us, were guilty of it sometimes too (see Top 5 Small Business Marketing Tools) but we want to take a little time to step back, breathe deep, and think about the things we really want to read from here on out.

-Although tools are sold based on capabilities, it’s the every day understanding and use that makes them valuable.
+Although tools are sold based on capabilities, it’s the everyday understanding and uses that makes them valuable.
 Small business owners seldom have time to deal with theory, they want results and that means actionable direction.
 A step-by-step guide to an outcome is always going to be more valuable than a statement about theoretical marketing or sales strategies.

-In providing content that leads to a desired outcome value is delivered…that’s where the real focus of content creation can come through.
+In providing content that leads to the desired outcome value is delivered…that’s where the real focus of content creation can come through.

 I read a lot of content that is written from an authoritative, expert point of view, but what resonates with me most, and what I’d like to see more of, is content written from personal experience.
 It’s one of the guiding principles in many of our own posts.
 We’ve written about exercises in finding your company voice, why blogging matters, and how to conduct a blogger outreach program, just to name a few.
 Each of these we wrote from a personal perspective with total transparency.